Ask-to-Clarify: Resolving Instruction Ambiguity through Multi-turn Dialogue: Conclusion

 \subsection{Embodied Agents for Manipulation}

-Recent works have explored using Vision-Language models (VLMs) to build Vision-Language-Action models (VLAs).
-These models learn to map robot observations to actions and also benefit from large-scale pretraining on vision-language data from the web~\cite{octo, openvla, openvla-oft, rt-2, oxe, pi-0, pi0-fast, pi0-ki, pi-0.5}.
-One line of work focuses on creating autoregressive VLAs.
-These models can sequentially predict action tokens and use different tokenizers to decode action tokens into low-level actions.
-OpenVLA~\cite{openvla} maps continuous robot actions to the discrete tokens of the VLM's original tokenizer. $\pi_{0}$-FAST~\cite{pi0-fast} applies the discrete cosine transform followed by byte-pair encoding to compress action chunks into tokens.
-Although these VLAs could be fine-tuned efficiently from pretrained VLMs, their autoregressive action generation is often too slow for high-frequency robot control.
+Recent Vision-Language-Action (VLA) models leverage large-scale pretraining to map observations to actions~\cite{openvla, openvla-oft, pi-0, pi0-fast, activemimic,thinkingvla, pi-0.5}.
+One line of work focuses on autoregressive VLAs that sequentially predict action tokens.
+For instance, OpenVLA~\cite{openvla} maps continuous robot actions to discrete tokens using the VLM's original tokenizer.
+However, this autoregressive generation is often too slow for high-frequency robot control.

-Another set of work introduces an action expert to explicitly decouple action generation from VLMs.
-This separation enables a faster response time and smoother real-world deployment.
-These works adopt two distinct architectures: VLA with a hierarchical or a parallel action expert.

-For VLA with a hierarchical action expert, they separate high-level cognition from low-level action generation in a serial manner.
-The VLM backbone transmits features to the action expert to convey information derived from visual, textual, and robot state inputs.
-For example, DexVLA~\cite{dexvla} introduces a diffusion-based action expert and designs an embodiment curriculum learning strategy to support efficient training.
-CogACT~\cite{cogact} introduces the diffusion transformer~\cite{dit} as an action model, and it also proposes an adaptive action ensemble strategy for smoother and more efficient movement trajectories.

-For VLA with a parallel action expert, the VLM backbone and the action expert operate in parallel and interact to exchange information during inference.
-For example, $\pi_{0}$~\cite{pi-0} initializes its backbone weights from a pretrained VLM, and it trains another set of independent weights,~\ie, the flow-matching action expert, to handle robot-specific inputs and action generation.
-GraspVLA~\cite{graspvla} proposes a dual-system model via Progressive Action Generation, which unifies autoregressive perception tasks and flow-matching action generation into a Chain-of-Thought process.
+To address this, other works decouple action generation from the VLM using a specialized action expert, enabling faster response times.
+These methods generally adopt either a hierarchical or a parallel architecture.
+Hierarchical models separate cognition from action generation serially.
+For example, DexVLA~\cite{dexvla} transmits VLM features to a diffusion-based action expert trained via an embodiment curriculum.
+Conversely, parallel models operate the VLM and the action expert simultaneously.
+For instance, $\pi_{0}$~\cite{pi-0} combines a pretrained VLM backbone with an independent flow-matching action expert to handle robot-specific inputs.

+In this work, we adopt a hierarchical architecture to synergize the VLM's cognitive capabilities with diffusion-based visuomotor control.
+Crucially, we introduce a Semantic-Visual Alignment Adapter to bridge the representation gap, ensuring high-level intent is effectively translated into precise low-level manipulation.